vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 ## 2 Requirements
 ### 2.1 Functional Requirements
   This HLD is to
-  - Calculate the FEC FLR at an interval 120 secs.
+  - Calculate the FEC FLR at a configurable interval.
   - Add FEC FLR per interface into Redis DB for telemetry streaming.
   - Enhance the current "show interfaces counters fec-stats" to include FEC FLR statistics as a new column.

 ### 2.2 CLI Requirements

-The existing "show interfaces counters fec-stats" will be enhanced to include FEC FLR columns.
+ * The existing "show interfaces counters fec-stats" will be enhanced to include FEC FLR columns.
    - FEC_FLR
    - FEC_FLR_PREDICTED
+ * A new CLI counterpoll port sub-command will be introduced to configure FEC FLR interval factor.
+   - "counterpoll port fec-flr-interval-factor FEC_FLR_INTERVAL_FACTOR"
+     - default value of FEC_FLR_INTERVAL_FACTOR will be 120

 ## 3 Architecture Design